ligato/docs/docs/developer-guide/kvscheduler.md

 ### Resync

 Plugins no longer need to implement their own resync mechanisms.
-By providing a KVDescriptor with CRUD operation callbacks to the KV Scheduler, a plugin "teaches" the KV Scheduler how to handle the plugin's configuration items.
+By providing a KV Descriptor with CRUD operation callbacks to the KV Scheduler, a plugin "teaches" the KV Scheduler how to handle the plugin's configuration items.
 The KV Scheduler can determine and execute the set of operations needed to perform complete resynchronization.

 The KV Scheduler further enhances the concept of state reconciliation by defining three resync types: